 Mailcoach is an email marketing platform you can host yourself.
 With list management, automations, drip campaigns, and a slick UI, Mailcoach offers a solid set of email marketing functionality.
 And because you host and run it yourself, you have full control over the level of privacy for your subscribers.
 It’s also more affordable than comparable out-of-the-box solutions.

 Mailcoach was built by the wonderful folks at Spatie—a clever team of Laravel developers who actively contribute to the open-source ecosystem.
 They are good people.
 If you agree, send them a postcard.

 While Mailcoach offers a marketer-friendly front end, it requires configuring a mail service to handle the actual sending.
 Plug in Postmark, just like Joost did for Freddy Feedback, and you’ve got a powerful email marketing solution that’s easy to use and gets your emails delivered fast and reliably.

-One of the top rules in email deliverability is that you should never ever mix transactional and bulk email.
+One of the top rules in email deliverability is that you should never (ever!) mix transactional and marketing emails.
 That’s because you want to make sure that mission-critical transactional emails (like password resets) arrive fast and reliably and don’t mistakenly get classified as promotions by inbox providers.

 With Postmark’s Broadcast Message Streams, we’ve created a parallel but separate sending infrastructure for promotional emails that ensures that broadcast and transactional traffic don’t mix.